 Australian Code of Good Manufacturing Practice, APVMA code of GMP

-Veterinary drugs in Australia are required to comply with the Good Manufacturing Practice regulations published by the APVMA in 2007.
+The way Pesticides and Veterinary drugs are manufactured in or for Australia must be made in accordance with comply with the Good Manufacturing Practice regulations published by the APVMA in 2007 or comparable regulation.

-In the US the GMP regulations for veterinary and human drugs are identical, but are enforced by separate regulatory bodies within the FDA, namely the CDER, CBER or CVM.
-Similarly, the regulations in Europe are the same for both human and veterinary drugs.
+In the US the GMP regulations for veterinary and human drugs are almost identical, but they are enforced by separate regulatory bodies within the FDA, namely the CDER, CBER or CVM.
+Similarly, the regulations in Europe are the same for both human and veterinary drugs and similarly, they have separate inspectorates / regulatory bodies.

 Often exporters of human and/or veterinary drugs need to determine which code applies: